Wisemans Bridge

-Wisemans Bridge (Welsh; Pont-yr-ŵr) is a coastal hamlet between Amroth and Saundersfoot in Pembrokeshire, Wales.
-The small beachfront community, which is part of the parish of Amroth, was once an important centre for the mineral industry in West Wales.
+Wisemans Bridge is a coastal hamlet between Amroth and Saundersfoot in Pembrokeshire, Wales.
+The small beachfront settlement, which is part of the parish and community of Amroth, was once an important centre for the mineral industry in West Wales.
 It is now a popular holiday destination within Carmarthen Bay.

 Toponym

 The name Wisemans Bridge has no definitive origin.
 In early medieval Wales, the area was part of Llanussyllt but after the Norman conquest it became known as the Parish of St Issells in dedication to the Welsh saint Issel.
 In 1598, a local entry in the parish records of St Issells mentions a bridge in the locale.
 This has led to the theory that the name Wisemans Bridge derives directly from the decision to use the crossing rather than take another route.
 However, research of St Issells' parish records in the 14th century show that an Andrew Wiseman held lands thereabouts as early as 1324.
-It was first officially recorded as Wisemans Bridge between 1898 and 1908.
+It was recorded by the Ordnance Survey as Wisemans Bridge between 1898 and 1908.

+The Welsh form Pont-yr-ŵr has been used on-line in a small number of instances.
+But the form is not noted in the standard work on Pembrokeshire place names and is of unknown origin.